 At 4.45 am, one of my dogs was restless, and her scratching woke me.
 After swearing at the dog under my breath, and while still in bed, I was looking at my phone when the second message arrived.
 “It is important that you answer Y or N to the previous message.”

 Groggily, I texted “N” in response.
-(Normally I would do a reverse number lookup on any random texts to check if the number was legitimate, but I was not on my regular security game at that time of the morning).
+(Usually I would do a reverse number lookup on any random texts to check if the number was legitimate, but I was not on my regular security game at that time of the morning).

 The phone instantly started ringing, and I was put through to the Commonwealth Bank Fraud team.
 They asked again if I had just authorised the purchase of beauty products from the card ending 2222.